Youth Support Volunteer Program in Portugal - Lisbon

 Volunteers travel to their placements from the volunteer accommodation via public transport or by foot.

-Please note, the local team will require a deposit of US$11 (approximately AU$15) from each volunteer for your room key.
+Please note, the local team will require a deposit of US$11 (approximately AU$16) from each volunteer staying in the hostel for your room key.
 This will be refunded to you on your final day when you return your key.

 Portuguese food is delicious and during your time in Portugal, you will be sure to receive some incredible treats.